Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it detects GPU hardware and verifies Vulkan acceleration, reports specific details, and recommends a model.
-It clearly distinguishes itself from sibling tools like 'check_config' or 'download_model'.
+The description clearly states it detects GPU hardware and Vulkan acceleration, reports specific details (GPU name, VRAM, Vulkan binary), and recommends a Whisper model.
+This distinguishes it from all siblings, none of which perform system checks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.